 History of Engagement Ring

 You may be curious to know where the history of engagement rings actually began.
-Legend has it that it was a lovestruck Austrian called Archduke Maximilian back in 1477, that came up with the idea of giving a ring set with a diamond to Mary of Burgundy to celebrate their imminent engagement.
+Legend has it that it was a lovestruck Austrian called Archduke Maximilian back in the 15th century that came up with the idea of giving a ring set with a diamond to Mary of Burgundy to celebrate their engagement.
 Believing the ancient Egyptian legend that a vein led straight to the heart, he placed the ring on the third finger of her left hand.
 So now you know!
-But it's called history for a reason and in the name of progress feel free to place the ring on any finger you want!
+But it’s called history for a reason and in the name of progress feel free to place the ring on any finger you want!

 The FOUR Cs